How much does an EPOS system cost?

 If you go with a Payment Facilitator like Square, you will pay in the region of 1.5%, or £150/month, on top of your £600 initial hardware investment.
 You’ll have a one-stop-shop provider and be free to upgrade / change provider at any point.
 If you are uncertain that you will consistently turn over £10,000/month, it’s a simple and safe option.
 Start ups love it.

 *Note that traditional processors are very good at making you believe you will pay 0.3% on transactions but will add a variety of transaction costs in the mix – so don’t take these rates for granted.
-We can help you de-mine this by helping you compare the payment processor.
+We can help you untangle this by helping you compare the payment processors.